Having trouble with Jetpack or one of its features? If so, here are a few key steps that can help you solve the problem:

 - If you have a display issue, or the plugin troubleshooting above doesn’t help, install and activate one of the default WordPress themes (such as Twenty Twenty), then try again.
 If Jetpack features start working normally, then it means that something in your other theme is likely broken or incompatible, and you should get in touch with that theme’s authors.
 Be sure to let them know the troubleshooting steps that you’ve already tried.

 - Check your site’s health status under Tools > Site Health.
-This page will run a number of different checks and provide important information about your WordPress configuration and any items that require your attention.
+This page will run a number of different checks and provide important information about your WordPress configuration and any items that could require your attention.

-- If you get a 404 error or “Not Found” message, contact your web host.
-They may have security in place that is blocking the XML-RPC file, which can cause issues with Jetpack.
+- If you get a 404 error or “Not Found” message, contact your webhost.
+They may have security in place that is blocking the XML-RPC file, which can cause issues with Jetpack and other plugins.

 - Check the Known Issues list and make sure you aren’t using a plugin or theme listed there.